PARENTING COORDINATION - FULL 8 DAY TRAINING

 Build, market and develop your Parenting Coordinator caseload

-The programme is split across 4 two day sessions, some of which will be interesting to others working in the family law sector.
+The programme is split across 7 modules (8 days), some of which will be interesting to others working in the family law sector.

 Why become a Parenting Coordinator?

 The rapid growth of Parenting Coordination across the United States, Canada and South Africa represents a dramatic development in family dispute resolution.
 It has seen enthusiastic uptake and is now established as a main-stream option for many struggling families in those countries where it is practiced.